peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ## Subtype Suffixes {#suffixes}

 {{?RFC6838}} standardized a suffix convention for well-known structured syntaxes.
-In particular, media types have been registered with suffixes such as "+der", "+fastinfoset", and "+json".

 A structured suffix is defined as all of the characters to the right of the left-most "+" sign in a media type, including the left-most "+" sign itself.
 The structured suffix MUST NOT contain more than one "+" sign.

-As an example, given the "application/foo+bar" media type: "application" is the top-level type, "foo" is the base subtype name, and "+bar" is the structured suffix.
+For example, in the "application/foo+bar" media type "application" is the top-level type, "foo" is the base subtype name, and "+bar" is the structured suffix.
 A media type such as "application/foo+bar+baz" is not allowed.

 The primary guideline for whether a structured type name suffix is registrable is that it be described by a readily available description, preferably within a document published by an established standards-related organization, and for which there's a reference that can be used in a Normative References section of an RFC.